emilianoangieri/AWS-Documentation/AWS-Architecture_public_private_subnets/README.md

 ## Conclusion

-we successfully created the network part of our infrastructure with a DMZ.
+We successfully created the network part of our infrastructure with a DMZ.

 Let's start with the creation of the ELB and your preferred Application and database!